Current Page Path

 My background consists of academic work in English and French literature, an all-but dissertation Master's in English literature, a Master's in Library Science and lots of experience in both general and medical editing.
 I was once the Associate Editor of two editions of "The Encyclopaedia of Information Systems and Services," with Anthony T. Kruzas, and have held a variety of positions in editing medical transcription throughout the years.

-I have served as the Chair of the Neubacher Award Committee for the past three years.
+I have served as the Chair of the Neubacher Award Committee for the past dozen years.
 It is a subgroup of the Council for Disability Concerns that each year recognizes those in the UM community, including alumni/ae, who have raised awareness about disability issues.
 I am also a member of the all-campus Integrated Disability Advisory Committee, a Wellness Champion for the Health Sciences Libraries, and a "big blogger."